-The final challenge is learning to crochet a border with a fun, textured stitch.
+The final challenge is learning to crochet a border with a fun, textured stitch: The Loop Stitch Border.
 While crocheting the border, you’ll learn how to crochet the single crochet loop stitch, and work into the sides of rows.
 By the end of this challenge, you’ll have a cozy, textured finish to your blanket.

 *Continue scrolling down for the free pattern on the blog with ads*

 - 6.0mm crochet hook

 - Yarn Needle